 This type of bathroom flooring can range in price.
 You can expect to pay a total cost of anything from £21.85 per metre squared for products like the Haliburton silver Cedar laminate flooring, which is suitable to use with underfloor heating but not for wet rooms.

-The Champlain Victorian tile water resistant laminate flooring will cost £53.75 per metre squared due to its resilient properties.
-The additional costs are due to water resistance, and will depend what your bathroom suite cost looks like.
+The Champlain Victorian tile water-resistant laminate flooring will cost £53.75 per metre squared due to its resilient properties.
+The additional costs are due to water resistance and will depend on what your bathroom suite cost looks like.